gmullerb/base-style-config/js/README.md

   * Use UTF-8 characters which are "universal" and more Readable.
 * Inspects only `.jsx` and `.tsx` files.

+[regex[react.import]: Eslint Regex Rules for React Import](js/config/configs/regex/react-import.js):

+* It has only 1 rule to check that `import * as React from 'react'` instead of `import React from 'react'`.
+  * React exports a namespace, not a Module.

 [regex[test]: Set of Eslint Regex Rules for Test](config/configs/regex/test.js).

 * It has only 1 rule to check that name of variables create with `jasmine.createSpy()` or `jest.fn()` are prefixed with `mock` or `stub`.

 > Some of these rule may be obsolete in the future as other "core" lint rules arise.
+> [1] These rules checks new line breaks, and eslint-plugin-regex does not inform about the specific line where the rule was broken.

 #### Mixing Regex/Rules